 Installation

-Installing WHAD from pip
+Installing WHAD with pip

 Installing WHAD is straightforward with pip:

-pip install whad
+$ pip install whad

 Installing WHAD from Github repository